+Support strategies

-Support strategies Behaviour The things that we can do or say to support PUPIL to What PUPIL does, says and looks like that tells us that become more calm again and return to the proactive he is becoming calmer. phase.
-Make sure you detail what to do after an incident, both in terms of de-escalation and recording that meets the school's policy.
-For example: Let pupil access a certain area Allow them to record how they feel Complete appropriate behaviour form/CPOMs Detail the physical signs you have identified during analysis that show the pupil is calming down after an incident, eg: His posture will become more relaxed He will make more eye contact and will interact with you
+The things that we can do or say to support PUPIL to become more calm again and return to the proactive phase.

+- Make sure you detail what to do after an incident, both in terms of de-escalation and recording that meets the school's policy.
+For example:

+- Let pupil access a certain area

+- Allow them to record how they feel

+- Complete appropriate behaviour form/CPOMs